 Find out more at christynockels.com

-Three-time GMA Dove Award-winning worship leader, singer-songwriter, author and podcaster Christy Nockels releases her four-song Valor EP (Jan.
-20) on Keeper’s Branch Records with global distribution via The Fuel Music…
+Three-time GMA Dove Award-winning worship leader, singer-songwriter, author and podcaster Christy Nockels releases her first full-length studio album in over five years, This Is The Hour, (Feb.
+24) on Keeper’s Branch Records…

 So the stage is set, and here comes Christy Nockels with her first live album Let It Be Jesus, which starts off with the upbeat mandolin driven hand clapper “Freedom Song”.
 Now that first tracked knock me off guard a little…